Here's a bit more about me.

 As with any growth and change, we have some challenges and they are challenges that I know our city is ready to meet.
 We have amazingly talented and passionate employees at every level in every department that every day are ready to meet the needs of our city.
 Building on my time of serving on City Council, being on and chairing the Finance Committee, holding Council Leadership positions of President and Vice President, serving as a Commissioner on the Regional Fire Authority for two years and on the Snohomish County Board of Health since January of 2020, I am more than ready to lead the growth and change that will shape us the next four years and beyond.

 My roots are in Lynnwood.
 I live in the same house I grew up in.
 I graduated from Meadowdale High School as did both of my daughters.
-My first job was with Lynnwood Library, which was followed by employment with Winchell’s Donuts (yum!).
+My first job was with Lynnwood Library, which was followed by employment with Winchell’s Donuts.
 I attended Edmonds Community College and then transferred to the Central Washington University program on the Edmonds campus where I earned a Bachelor of Science degree in Accounting.
 I next worked for a Lynnwood CPA firm and then I worked for my uncle’s landscaping company as his accountant and also helping to install playground equipment at South Lynnwood Neighborhood Park and watering trees that are still part of Alderwood Mall.
-Since then, I have worked for a variety of large businesses and went on to be self-employed for more than 30 years serving accounting and tax needs of middle and small businesses and individuals while raising two amazing daughters, predominantly as a single mom.
+Since then, I have worked as an accountant for a variety of large businesses and went on to be self-employed for more than 30 years serving accounting and tax needs of medium and small businesses and individuals while raising two amazing daughters, primarily as a single mom.

 Volunteerism is at my core.
 I have spent decades volunteering and working with people experiencing homelessness, mentoring single moms, visiting with women in and out of jail, taking blood pressure checks at the Lynnwood Fire Department, cooking for the Kids Fire Camp, serving on the boards of a number of non-profit organizations, volunteering with Lynnwood Rotary and more.
 These volunteer opportunities continue to provide me with a unique view and understanding of our community.